Saim6526/Web-Attack-Detection-Using-ELK/README.md

 Alerts were validated by manually triggering SQLi attacks and confirming alert generation without excessive false positives.

-## Detection Logic

-The SQL Injection detection rule focuses on identifying suspicious query patterns commonly associated with SQLi attacks, including:

-- Boolean-based payloads (`' OR '1'='1`)
-- SQL keywords in URL parameters (`UNION`, `SELECT`, `SLEEP`)
-- Abnormal request structures in HTTP GET/POST requests

-The rule operates on Apache access logs ingested into the `filebeat-*` index pattern and triggers alerts at a defined interval to simulate SOC monitoring behavior.

-## Steps

-Add screenshots for the following stages:

-- Filebeat ingesting Apache access logs
-- Logstash pipeline configuration
-- SQL Injection attempts in DVWA
-- Detection rule configuration in Kibana
-- Triggered SQLi alerts in Elastic Security

 Each screenshot should include a short caption explaining what is being shown and why it matters.

 *Ref 1: SQL Injection attempt in DVWA generating malicious HTTP requests logged by Apache*